What’s in This Article

 |---|---|

-| Use your hands (and the shell) | Eating standing up at the cart |
+| Use your hands (and the shell) | Eating standing up at the cart is expected |

-| Keep track of your shells | The vendor keeps feeding you until you say stop |
+| Keep your shells on the counter | The vendor keeps feeding you until you say stop |

-| Eat in one bite | Enjoy with friends/family |
+| Eat each one in a single bite | Enjoy with friends or family |

-| Don’t rush your meal | Engage in conversation |
+| Don’t rush your meal | Conversation at the cart is part of the experience |

-| Always use lemon | Pair with a local drink |
+| Always squeeze lemon first | Pair with a local drink for the full effect |

 Finding Midye Dolma Beyond Istanbul

-- Çeşme: Known for extra fresh seafood and slightly different spice blends.
+- Çeşme: Known for extra-fresh seafood and slightly different spice blends.

 - Antalya: Often features a slightly sweeter rice mix.